 1672- Violinist John Bannister and his orchestra held a concert at Whitefriars chapel in London.
 It’s the oldest known music concert given not to a royalty, but to the general paying public.

 1689- The opera Dido & Aeneas by Henry Purcell premiered in London.

 1816- Poet Percy Bysshe Shelley married Mary Wollenstonecraft.
-Mary Shelley wrote Frankenstein two years later.
+Mary wrote Frankenstein two years later.

 1941- “I Vant to be Alone..”
 Film Star Greta Garbo announced she was retiring from motion pictures and all public appearances.
-She made her disappearing act complete and was only seen fleeting on the streets of New York until her death in the 1990s.
+She made her disappearing act complete and was only seen fleeting on the streets of her New York neighborhood until her death in 1990.

 1963- T.V. game show "Let's Make a Deal" with Monty Hall premieres.

-1988 the Pixar short Tin Toy released.
+1988- the Pixar short Tin Toy released.
 The first CG short to win an Oscar.
 Until this win, Steve Jobs was resisting his animation team making films.
 He was focused on getting color graphics onto home computers.
 The film Toy Story began as an attempt to capitalize on the success of Tin Toy, as a TV special Tinny’s Xmas.